ermig1979/Simd/README.md

 * `-fe=Abs` an exclude filter to exclude some tests.
 * `-mt=100` a minimal test execution time (in milliseconds).
 * `-lc=1` to litter CPU cache between test runs.
+* `-ri=city.jpg` a name of real image used in some tests.
+The image have to be placed in `./data/image` directory.